Ed Ott: Coaching career

 In February 1997, Ott became the first manager of the Allentown Ambassadors of the Northeast League and later the Northern League of Independent Professional Baseball.
 Ott was named manager of the Sussex Skyhawks of the Canadian-American Association of Professional Baseball for the 2010 season.
 A former resident of Forest, Virginia, at the time of his death Ott resided back in his home state of Montgomery, Pennsylvania Ott was a past pitching coach for the New Jersey Jackals of the Canadian-American Association of Professional Baseball.

 Later life and death

-Ott and his wife, Sue, had a daughter.
+Ott had a daughter Michelle.
 He died suddenly in Danville, Pennsylvania, on March 3, 2024, at the age of 72.